aazlant/the_list_scraper/README.md

 3) **Scrape site and save data to local 'claim' directory**:

-  (A 'claim' represents an attempt to download, scrape, parse, and save to disk data from a website, with directories per-step, as well a saved metadata and logging.)
+  A 'claim' represents an attempt to download, scrape, parse, and save to disk data from a website, with directories per-step, as well a saved metadata and logging.

     npm run scraper -- -r {claim directory, i.e. ~/tmp}

+  The `{claim directory}` is an arbitary path that the scraper will store claim directories in.

+  For the structure of a claim directory, see below.

 4) **Copy data from claim directory into postgres**:

     npm run import -- -r {root directory} -c {claim name}

-  (claim name is saved in claim directory under `{claim directory}/{claim name}/metadata/claimName.txt`)
+  A claim name is saved in a given claim directory under `{claim directory, i.e. ~/tmp}/{claim name}/metadata/claimName.txt`.

 5) **Launch API server**: